camunda/connectors/element-template-generator/uniquet/README.md

 # Uniquet

-`uniquet` that goes through a github repository checking for all different versions of all elements-template and provide a single file containing all references of
+`uniquet` goes through a github repository checking for all different versions of all elements-template and provides a single file containing references to all versions

 ## Installation